 Plan on using a juicer for wheatgrass?
-Well there are a few things you need to know before you can start churning through your wheatgrass produce to make loads of fresh healthy juice.
-But wait, if you aren’t sure as to why you should be juicing wheatgrass in the first place, here is some interesting facts about this grass.
+Well, there are a few things you need to know before you can start churning through your wheatgrass produce to make loads of fresh healthy juice.
+But wait, if you aren’t sure as to why you should be juicing wheatgrass in the first place, here are some interesting facts about this grass.

-To start off, first chop the leaves up prior to grinding.
+To start, first, chop the leaves up before grinding.
 Then add water gradually as you grind the leaves in a mortar and pestle.
 Wait until the mixture turns white.
 Then pass this through a juicer to begin the processing stage.
-You could alternatively feed wheatgrass directly into the juicer and extract its juice but this tends to decrease the total output and also causes majority of the juice to remain behind in the pulp.
+You could alternatively feed wheatgrass directly into the juicer and extract its juice but this tends to decrease the total output and also causes the majority of the juice to remain behind in the pulp.
 If you are using a masticating juicer, pass the pulp once more through the juicer to extract more nutrients from it.

 Common Mistakes To Avoid

 Find out if the wheatgrass is infected with mold.
 Do not use wheatgrass that has already been infected since this spreads rapidly.
 Also, avoid using yellow sprouts as they tend to alter the taste and flavor of wheatgrass juice dramatically.
 Finally, keep wheatgrass refrigerated at all times.
-Also, consume the juice within half hour of making it.
-Otherwise the juice tends to go bad real fast.
+Also, consume the juice within a half-hour of making it.
+Otherwise, the juice tends to go bad real fast.

 Home Grown Wheatgrass Or Market Grade?

-Many ardent supporters of organic farming believe that home grown wheatgrass tends to have the best taste and flavours.
+Many ardent supporters of organic farming believe that homegrown wheatgrass tends to have the best taste and flavors.
 Moreover, they are free from pesticides and other chemicals that can harm the body.
 Truth is that wheatgrass grown at home or purchased from the market all taste the same.
 Organic farming might be healthier but the difference is negligible.
-In fact, purchasing wheatgrass lets you select the right produce so as to maintain the taste and consistency of the juice.
+In fact, purchasing wheatgrass lets you select the right produce to maintain the taste and consistency of the juice.